-Coconut oil can be a powerful weapon against bacteria, including Streptococcus mutans.
-This is the bacteria in the mouth that causes dental plaque, tooth decay and gum disease.
+Coconut oil can be a powerful weapon against bacteria, including Streptococcus mutans, the bacteria in your mouth that causes dental plaque, tooth decay, and gum disease.

 In another study, swishing daily with coconut oil significantly reduced inflammation and plaque in teenagers with gingivitis (inflamed gums) (10).

-In a study of children with eczema, 47% of those treated with coconut oil had major improvements (13).
+In a study in children with eczema, 47% of those treated with coconut oil noticed major improvements (13).

-Commercial mayonnaise often contains soybean oil, added sugar and other unhealthy ingredients.
+Commercial mayonnaise often contains soybean oil and added sugar.

-However, it's easy to make your own mayo with much healthier ingredients, including coconut oil or olive oil.
+However, it's easy to make your own mayo with coconut oil or olive oil.

-You can use it on your face as well, although this isn't recommended for those with very oily skin.
+You can use it on your face as well — though this isn't recommended for those with very oily skin.

-Virgin coconut oil has strong antibacterial properties that can help treat infections.
+Virgin coconut oil has antibacterial properties that can help treat infections.

-It also appears to fight several other bacteria and yeasts — an effect generally attributed to lauric acid, the main fatty acid in coconut oil (19).
+It also appears to fight yeasts — an effect generally attributed to lauric acid, the main fatty acid in coconut oil (19).

 Coconut oil has been shown to raise cholesterol levels in some people.